CreateCtrl Help-Center

-The programmer is the long-term planning tool for linear TV.
-This is where programs and series episodes are scheduled.
-In short, all schedulable elements that could potentially appear in the epg data are planned here.
-Content and assets are used from the corresponding Web Apps (Content and Asset).
+The programmer is the long-term planning tool for linear TV, allowing to schedule content in advance.
+In short, all schedulable elements that could potentially appear in the epg data (electronic program guide) are planned here.
+Content and assets (video files) are created and managed in the corresponding Web Apps (Content and Assets respectively).

 1 Scheme tab